Stem cell storage FAQs

 4. What are stem cells currently used for?

-Some families have also chosen to take part in clinical trials, and we have released several samples for experimental treatments in the USA for brain injury, cerebral palsy, and autism.
-Stem cell therapy is also available in clinical trial for conditions such as MS, diabetes, stroke and many more.
+Some families have also chosen to take part in clinical trials, and we have released several samples for experimental treatments in the USA for conditions including brain injury, cerebral palsy, and autism.
+Stem cell therapy is also being investigated in clinical trials for conditions such as MS, diabetes, stroke and many more.